NicholasBrown-01/reading-notes/401/401_Reading_01.md

 2. How do you print words to the console in Java?
 <br>
-Primarily this is accomplished by utilitinz the `System.out.println("")` method.
+Primarily this is accomplished by utilizing the `System.out.println("")` method.

 <details>
 <summary>Things I want to know more about</summary>